pajenterprise/microsoft-qa-docs/microsoft-qa-docs/user-experience-guides/report-to-moderation.md

 # Report content for moderation review

+> [!NOTE]
+> This article is targeted to moderators, regular users, and site admins.

 You might find content that needs a moderator to review because of the following reasons:

 - It is Spam